cass1618/brainaide/notes/plan-of-the-day.md

 </style>

+FRIDAY JULY 23

+I currently have one function to send data to firestore, and another that will make the API call

+They are both in the same Functional Component and I am currently calling them in the same place in the Class Component

+Is it possible to duplicate what I have, but split the firestore and apiCall functions into separate components

+That way I could call them separately, and not call the firestore until the file is loaded

 THURSDAY JULY 22
 1. Currently able to make the API call and store the result in firestore
 * HOWEVER it doesn't wait until the API call is finished so I have to figure out how to do async and what not